robnewman/quilt-pagila-data/README.md

 You first need to build the database schema.
 Run the following from the command line:

-`[quilt-py3] "/Applications/Postgres.app/Contents/Versions/10/bin/psql" -p5432 -d "postgres" < /path/to/pagila/pagila-schema.sql`
+`[quilt-py3] "/Applications/Postgres.app/Contents/Versions/10/bin/psql" -p5432 -d "postgres" < /path/to/data/raw/pagila/pagila-schema.sql`

 and:

-`[quilt-py3] "/Applications/Postgres.app/Contents/Versions/10/bin/psql" -p5432 -d "postgres" < /path/to/pagila/pagila-insert-data.sql`
+`[quilt-py3] "/Applications/Postgres.app/Contents/Versions/10/bin/psql" -p5432 -d "postgres" < /path/to/data/raw/pagila/pagila-insert-data.sql`

-where `/path/to/pagila` is your localhost directory path to the Pagila database that you just downloaded.
+where `/path/to/data/raw/pagila` is your localhost directory path to the Pagila database that you just downloaded.

-We now have a complete database that contains the following tables:
+We now have a complete database that contains the following tables and relationships:

 ![Pagila ERD][pagila_erd]

 ### 3.3.
 Run some simple queries

+Let's test that we have the data correctly stored in Postgres  by running some simple queries.
+This assumes that you have a postgres command line prompt open.

 ```
 SELECT